SciKit-Surgery/scikit-surgerytf/README.rst

 scikit-surgerytf is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-scikit-surgerytf supports Python 3.6+.
+scikit-surgerytf supports Python 3.6+, and tensorflow >= 2.0.0.

 The aim of scikit-surgerytf is to provide a home for various Tensor Flow examples and utilities and to show best practice.
 Its NOT meant to be a layer on-top of Tensor Flow or provide a new kind-of platform.
-The aim is that researchers can learn from examples, and importantly, learn how to deliver an algorithm that can be used by other people out of the box, with just a ```pip install```, rather than a new user having to re-implement stuff.
+The aim is that researchers can learn from examples, and importantly, learn how to deliver an algorithm that can be used by other people out of the box, with just a ```pip install```, rather than a new user having to re-implement stuff, or struggle to get someone else's code running.

 Developing
 ----------